- Chart

 Disclaimers:

-This JSON output is generated based on publicly available information and AI analysis.
-It is intended for informational purposes only and does not constitute financial advice.
-Market share data, financial metrics, and projections are estimates and subject to change.
-Investors should conduct their own due diligence before making any investment decisions.
+This information is for informational purposes only and should not be considered financial advice.
+Market share data and financial metrics are estimates and can vary depending on the source and methodology.
+Past performance is not indicative of future results.
+Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.

 AI Summarization is directionally correct and might not be accurate.